 McKesson used this imaginary world to explore his own sado-masochistic fantasies, using it as the artistic counterpart to his short story Matriarchy : Freedom in Bondage.
 The drawings are characterised by violent, sensual eroticism, the ample figures of the characters fully fleshing out their carnality.
 Yet these fundamentally androgynous creatures question the difference between the genders, blurring socially accepted codes and conceptions.
 Malcolm McKesson's fascinating, lascivious, spectral art has been acquired by major art brut collections such as the Collection de l'Art Brut (Lausanne) and The Museum of Everything (London).

-vestiges & verse : notes from the newfangled epic, folk art museum, from january 21th to may 27th, 2018.
+vestiges & verse : notes from the newfangled epic, folk art museum, new york, united states, from january 21th to may 27th, 2018.

-le mur, oeuvres de la collection antoine de galbert, exhibition catalog, texts by antoine de galbert, anaël pigeat, sophie delpeux, paris, fage, la maison rouge, 2014.
+exhibition catalogue, le mur, oeuvres de la collection antoine de galbert, texts by antoine de galbert, anaël pigeat, sophie delpeux, la maison rouge, fage, paris, 2014.

 collection de la création franche 1989-2010, texts by noël mamère, pascal rigeade, gérard sendrey, martine lamy, city of bègles, 2010.

-outsider art, source book, art brut, folk art, outsider art, londres, raw vision ltd, 2009.
+outsider art, source book, art brut, folk art, outsider art, raw vision ltd, london, 2009.

-colin rhodes, "fulfillments of desire in the work of a self-taught artist: the intimate existence of malcolm mckesson" in journal of the association of art historians, vol. 25, n°5, 2002.
+"fulfillments of desire in the work of a self-taught artist: the intimate existence of malcolm mckesson", colin rhodes, in journal of the association of art historians, vol. 25, n°5, 2002.

 malcolm mckesson: an exquisite obsession, ex cat., 1997.